 To be effective, technology needs to be mobile-enabled and as easy to use as the mobile devices the associate already uses every day.
 Now, with retail workers increasingly leaving the industry and looking for opportunities elsewhere, new technologies are being used to institutionalize knowledge and processes, making it easier to onboard new associates and keep them in their roles for longer.

-Retail tech spending is forecast to hit record levels in 2021, and helpful technology will certainly help reduce employee churn.
-So, what technology are retailers—and their employees—looking for?
+Over the next three years, more than two-thirds of US retailers plan to increase their investment in retail tech.
 The pandemic amplified the need to share information quickly and efficiently, especially between employers and employees.
 Mobile platforms are a great way to do that, with tools that consolidate employee communications, task management, scheduling, and training.

 Shelf-tracking tech also makes it easier for employees to merchandize effectively, which is especially important when new promotions are launched: rather than consulting a paper schematic which includes products that aren’t available, shelf-tracking tech automatically adjusts to show stock on hand in the store, letting employees optimize their products for the space available.

-Purchasing the right technology will help your brick-and-mortar store recover from the pandemic and will bring more happy customers back from eCommerce, ready to enjoy the benefits of in-person shopping again.
+Purchasing the right technology can help your brick-and-mortar store recover from the pandemic and it’s aftereffects and will bring more happy customers back from ecommerce, ready to enjoy the benefits of in-person shopping again.
 Want to learn more about how technology can help your associates deliver great customer experiences?
+Contact us today to see how you can get started on your digital transfortmation journey.